Digital Marketing AI and Us: With Real Results

 Answer:

-Main risks include data privacy violations, biased outputs, and misleading or inaccurate content—therefore, require transparency, robust data controls, and human verification.
+Main risks include data privacy violations, biased outputs, and misleading or inaccurate content — require transparency, robust data controls, and human verification as non-negotiable standards.

 • Mitigations: audit datasets, implement consent flows, label AI content where required.